 I've had wood blocks on the brain lately as I've been designing jewelry displays for retail and sales purposes for my business.
 The moment I laid eyes on the gorgeous ombre painted wood pieces by Judith Seng, they were permanently burned into my brain.
 Now, I'm not only trying to figure out how to incorporate similar ideas into my jewelry displays, but I want them, in all sizes, around my home!

-Judith Seng, an artist and teacher out of Berlin, created Trift in 2009.
-Exploring
+, an artist and teacher out of Berlin, created Trift

 The blocks vary in size, and seemed, at first, to be no larger than a breadbox.
 I instantly began trying to figure out how I might DIY (let's say it: copy!) them (in with reverence and respect, of course) and implement them into my decor.
 I have plenty of objects that simply decorate.
 To have something that is also useful has been my goal when adding anything new to my home.